 A. Yes.
 When identifying all relevant property to be considered in a property settlement it is irrelevant whether the property is owned in joint names or owned by one party only.
 There may also be relevant property owned by trusts, companies, partnerships or other corporate entities.

 Q. What if my former partner wants to sell the property but I don’t?

-A. If the property is held jointly in your and your spouse’s name then both of you need to agree to its sale or how else to deal with the property.
-The Court does however have the power to order that property be sold if it determines a sale is necessary.
+A. If the property is held jointly in your and your spouse’s name, then both of you need to agree to its sale.
+You can also agree on how else to deal with the property generally.
+The Court does, however, have the power to order that property be sold if it determines a sale is necessary.

 Q. What happens if my partner moves out of the property and stops paying their share of the mortgage?

-A. If your spouse is named on the mortgage of a property then they continue to be liable to pay the mortgage despite no longer living in the property until their name is removed from the mortgage which may be part of the property settlement agreed on between you.
+A. If your spouse is named on the mortgage of a property, then they continue to be liable to pay the mortgage, despite no longer living in the property, until their name is removed from the mortgage.
+This may be part of the property settlement agreed on between you.

 Most separated spouses reach agreement about the continued payment of these expenses until final agreement on severing their financial relationship can be reached.

-If your spouse refuses to contribute to these expenses please seek family law advice from a specialist as soon as possible (you can fill-out this form if you’d like to be contacted by us).
+If your spouse refuses to contribute to these expenses, please seek family law advice from a specialist as soon as possible (you can fill-out this form if you’d like to be contacted by us).